Looking to buy your first home? Here’s everything you need to know about Stamp Duty.

 What if the first home concession cannot be claimed?

-If you are concerned or unsure as to how much stamp duty you will be liable for, please contact the Office of State Revenue for further information.
+If you're unsure how much duty you'll owe, contact the Office of State Revenue for more information.